 - Make sure you have a valid passport and an appropriate visa for where you are headed.
 Typically, passports need at least six months’ validity remaining to be accepted at a port of entry.
 Also, make sure you obtain the correct visa for your visit, whether it be a tourist visa or a business visa or another type, it matters that you request the correct one for your particular visit.

 - It may take longer to get your visa around the holidays, as consulates are especially busy.
 Keep this in mind and try to get yours sooner than later.

 - If you are planning to travel under a visa waiver program, make sure to do your research to confirm whether you are eligible to do this.

 - Also, make sure you can reenter the country in which you are currently residing without any problems.
 Due to the holiday season, you may have to undergo additional screening upon entering a new country, as well as to re-enter the country where you currently reside, so be prepared.
 This is true in the United States, for instance.

 - Check to see if circumstances have changed regarding citizens from your home country and their ability to travel throughout the world.
-Some countries, like the United States, have imposed travel bans on citizens from a host of countries.
+Some countries, like the United States, have dedicated emergency information and resources for travelers.
 It is best to research before you make travel plans to see if the trip you wish to make is possible.